09/29/10 A Glass of Milk - A Glass Full of Suffering

 Manipulated breeding for the hyperproduction of milk causes foot deformity, lameness, very high rates of chronic mastitis (painful inflammation of the udder) and osteoporosis as a consequence of complete depletion of calcium from the bones.
 In nature, cows can live up to 25 and more years.
 But, after being exploited in the dairy industry, exhausted cows at the age of two to six years are sent to slaughterhouses.
 During the slaughter, most cows and calves are stunned by the captive bolt pistol at the front of their heads and hung upside down by both of their hind legs.
 Their throats are slit while their hearts are still beating.
 Their bodies are used for various meat products, livestock feed, manure, and similar as well as in the leather industry.

 Cow milk is a liquid meant to turn the calf into a cow.
 Precisely from that reason children are most sensitive to the dairy diet.
-Consumption of animal milk and diary products is connected with intolerance to lactose (milk sugar, which results in bloating, pain and abdominal cramps, diarrhea, nausea), allergic reactions, increased risk for cardiovascular and cerebrovascular diseases and malignant disease (cancer of the prostate, rectum, breast, leukemia...), asthma, juvenile diabetes, sinus congestion, ear infections, resistance to antibiotics...
+Consumption of animal milk and dairy products is connected with intolerance to lactose (milk sugar, which results in bloating, pain and abdominal cramps, diarrhea, nausea), allergic reactions, increased risk for cardiovascular and cerebrovascular diseases and malignant disease (cancer of the prostate, rectum, breast, leukemia...), asthma, juvenile diabetes, sinus congestion, ear infections, resistance to antibiotics...
 Drinking milk because of the abundance of animal proteins leads to the loss of calcium from bones and osteoporosis.
 Because of the favorable ratio of calcium and phosphorus, vegetable sources of calcium are much healthier (green leafy vegetables, legumes, dried fruits, seeds, soy products).

-Instead of animal milk, Animal Friends invites children and adults to consume plant-based milk (soya, oat, rice), creams and yoghurts which, besides being healthier and of better taste, are not made out of suffering and exploitation of animals.
+Instead of animal milk, Animal Friends invites children and adults to consume plant-based milk (soya, oat, rice), creams and yoghurts which, besides being healthier and of a better taste, are not made out of suffering and exploitation of animals.
 Beside that, the production of plant-based milk is ten times cheaper than the production of cow's milk, which also is of general interest for the whole community.

 For more information about the dairy industry please watch the short footage Truth or Dairy.